 Let’s look at adverbs of frequency and time, how to form them, where to position them in a sentence and some examples in some famous songs.
-Have a look here to see other types of adverbs.
+Have a look at our article about other types of adverbs.

 - She never goes to the gym. = 0% frequency

 - He sometimes goes to the gym. = 50% frequency

 - They usually go to the gym. = 80~90% frequency

 - She always goes to the gym. = 100% frequency

 (with verb “to be”)

 - She is never tired after the gym. = 0% frequency

 - He is sometimes tired after the gym. = 50% frequency